Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/c_update_zos/t_install_patch_zos/_index.md

 ## Apply a PTF using A13PTFLK

-Usually a patch is applied through a LINK- EDIT.
+Usually a patch is applied through a LINK-EDIT.
 The JCL A13PTFLK is found in the target.INSTALL library.

 Before submitting the JOB, specify the LINK EDIT identifier in the EXEC card: